-If the device is connected to the FRITZ!Box by means of an additional router (for example a second FRITZ!Box as a wireless repeater, a wireless router or wireless repeater in Universal Repeater Mode), the device's communication with the FRITZ!Box is altered.
-This then leads it to assume that an attempt to deceive it is being made, which causes it to then completely block Internet access for this device.
+If the device is connected to the FRITZ!Box by means of an additional router (for example an additional FRITZ!Box as a wireless repeater, a wireless router or wireless repeater in Universal Repeater Mode), the device's communication with the FRITZ!Box is altered.
+This then leads it to assume that an attempt to deceive it is being made, which causes it to then completely block internet access for this device.

 Note:If you use an additional router to connect the device, the other router does not transmit the device's MAC address to the FRITZ!Box.
 Since the FRITZ!Box uses a combination of IP address and MAC address to identify each device, it interprets requests from the same MAC address in combination with different IP addresses as an attempt to evade the parental controls.

-One of the following measures can resolve this issue:
+One of the following measures can resolve this problem: